 Hackers will generally run a number of attacks such as by locking the system and then asking for a ransom so that the system can be accessed again.
 In addition, cyberattacks can also occur due to vulnerabilities or loopholes in the software used by the company.
 With the proliferation of cyberattacks, the need for companies to increase resilience to the systems they use is increasing.
 Cyber security services are becoming increasingly needed to anticipate the potential risk of attacks amid the digitalization trend carried out by various industrial sectors.

-The global average financial loss in the financial services sector has reached USD 100 billion, or more than IDR 1,433 trillion..
+The average total losses experienced by the global financial services sector reached USD 100 billion or more than IDR 1.433 trillion.

-Losses reached IDR 246 billion due to cyberattacks in Indonesia’s banking sector during the period from the first half of 2020 to the first half of 2021.
+Losses reached IDR 246 billion due to cyber attacks in Indonesia's banking sector from the first semester of 2020 to the first semester of 2021.

-Top 5 industries with the highest costs due to data breaches in 2022:
+The top 5 industries with the highest loss costs due to data breaches in 2022.

 HEALTHCARE